oxketova/oksanaketova.com/_works/digital_art.md

   <em>To order these drawings here / <a href="https://www.inprnt.com/gallery/oxketova/" target="_blank">inprnt</a></em>
 </div>

->I am trying to unite two worlds, two eras in these drawings.
+>I am trying to unite two worlds and two eras in these drawings.

-The tradition of wigs of the Baroque period and the ethnic motifs of the peoples of the world.
+The tradition of wigs of the _Baroque_ period and the ethnic motifs of the peoples of the world.